Mouse-Diplodicus/assign05/README.md

 ### Coding directions

-In this assignment I implementing a Genetic Algorithm to solve the Traveling Salesperson problem for a complete, weighted, and directed graph.
+In this assignment I implemented a Genetic Algorithm to solve the Traveling Salesperson problem for a complete, weighted, and directed graph.

 ### Required: Function implemented for Assignment